Study finds 195 robot deployments worldwide in response to the pandemic

 To identify pandemic-related deployments, the researchers canvassed over 1,000 sources between March and June including media outlets, tech blogs, robot developers and suppliers’ websites and social media accounts, research papers and reports, case studies, and national and international robotics organization publications.
 They created a database with all the deployments that met a set of inclusion criteria, and they classified each according to the robots’ names, capabilities, and physical environments.

 Hospitals led the list of deployments by volume with 104 in total, followed by nursing homes (24), transportation (13), schools and universities (9), airports (8), hotels (8), parks and streets (8), restaurants (6), office buildings (5), shopping malls (5), stores (3), and highway checkpoints (1).
-In terms of geography, China had the highest concentration with 56 deployments, followed by the U.S. (34), Thailand (20), Belgium (14), Hong Kong (13), India (10), and The Netherlands (5).
+In terms of geography, China had the highest concentration with 56 deployments, followed by the U.S. (34), Thailand (20), Belgium (14), Hong Kong (13), India (10), and the Netherlands (5).

-42 of the 195 deployments worldwide employed robots for “reception-related” tasks like patient or customer registration, contactless check-ins and check-outs, and appointment booking, and between 18 to 49 deployments targeted COVID-19 pre-diagnostic and patient monitoring functions.
+Forty-two of the 195 deployments worldwide employed robots for “reception-related” tasks like patient or customer registration, contactless check-ins and check-outs, and appointment booking, and between 18 and 49 deployments targeted COVID-19 prediagnostic and patient monitoring functions.
 But one of the most common applications was telepresence with 83 deployments, mostly as a way for patients and residents in nursing homes to keep in touch with family members.

 “Social robots are developing a particularly outstanding role in hospitals supporting staff, where they contribute to reduce the workload and ensure the safety of the healthcare personnel performing functions associated with receptionist, pre-diagnosis, food delivery, telepresence, or monitoring, among others,” the researchers noted.
 “They have also gained acceptance as social companions to palliate the effects of isolation, especially in nursing homes.”

-94 deployments and 36 types of robots had to do with delivery — numbers which appear to be growing.
+Ninety-four deployments and 36 types of robots had to do with delivery — numbers which appear to be growing.
 KiwiBot, Starship Technologies, Nuro, and Postmates continue to ferry food to customers autonomously during the pandemic, as does startup Refraction AI and Moscow-based tech giant Yandex.
 A greater number of deployments — 118 — were dedicated to “ensuring risk-free environments,” for example by providing safety advice, enforcing protective measures, surveilling and patrolling, and disinfecting.
 And 63 deployments sought to promote physical and psychological well-being in “companion,” entertainment, or medical guidance capacities.

 The researchers assert the deployments have already led to greater acceptance of robots as a whole.
 However, they characterize their potential to act as well-being coaches as “underdeveloped” compared with other use cases, chiefly because some of the robots they identified haven’t been adapted to pandemic-related challenges.

 “An aspect to highlight is that most functions that we identified were technically available before the pandemic.
-But the relevance of these functions is now boosted due to the needs brought by the sanitary crisis and are now specifically adapted to a situation that demands physical distancing and isolation,” the coauthors wrote. “[T]here is clear room for improvement in the field of social robots that can provide phycological aid to support more effectively patients under isolation during the pandemic.”
+But the relevance of these functions is now boosted due to the needs brought by the sanitary crisis and are now specifically adapted to a situation that demands physical distancing and isolation,” the coauthors wrote. “[T]here is clear room for improvement in the field of social robots that can provide [psychological] aid to support more effectively patients under isolation during the pandemic.”